signalfx/azure-function-nodejs/README.md

 ### Metrics and dimensions sent by the wrapper

-The Lambda wrapper sends the following metrics to SignalFx:
+The function wrapper sends the following metrics to SignalFx:

 | Metric Name  | Type | Description |
 | ------------- | ------------- | ---|